stackbit-projects/magical-iron-e6244/content/pages/index.md

     has_border: true
 seo:
   title: The TipsyTiger Club
-  description: A NFT Club From The Future
+  description: Party Degens of the Metaverse
   extra:
     - name: 'og:type'
       value: website